Areas of regional interest

 Where an application is located within a priority agricultural area (PAA) or strategic cropping area (SCA), it is a requirement of the applicant to have consulted and negotiated with the owner prior to lodging the application.

 There are some occasions when proposed resource activities and regulated activities are exempt from seeking a regional interests development application.
-The circumstances when these exemptions apply are set out in sections 22-25 and 99 of the RPI Act.
+These include:

 Further information about exemptions is provided in the guideline for each area of regional interest.